ZoneMinder/zmNinja/README.md

 This is alpha now - I've not done any optimization yet.
 Just made the first builds.
 Grab the ZIP files, unzip, and execute zmNinja.
 That's all

 It may/will contain bugs.

-Plus email logs to me won't work in the desktop versions.
+These files are hosted on Google Drive - when you click on them, look for the "download" button at the top so you download the ZIP

 Windows: [Download] (https://drive.google.com/file/d/0B3iQz0D8vxltWDllSEdTUl9sNFk/view?usp=sharing)